The Best Bathroom Faucets for Your Renovation

 The brushed nickel finish is corrosion resistant and resists fingerprints too.
 Great for smaller bathrooms, including motor homes, cabins, and apartments.
 WOWOW also wants to save you water, with an aerator made of durable ABS material, it reduces water consumption by 50 percent—saving you even more money in the long run.

-3. UPGRADE PICK: Delta Faucet Cassidy Single Handle Bathroom Faucet
+3. UPGRADE PICK: DELTA FAUCET Cassidy Single Hole Bathroom Faucet

-Cassidy reflects timeless beauty—with very modern benefits.
-Certified by the EPA’s WaterSense label, this faucet is guaranteed to use at least 20 percent less water than the industry standard.
+This model from DELTA FAUCET combines timeless beauty with very modern benefits.
+Certified by the EPA’s WaterSense label, this faucet uses at least 20 percent less water than the industry standard.
 It is also ADA compliant, meaning it meets the standards set by the Americans with Disabilities Act.
-With a lifetime limited warranty, Delta’s support team will address any unexpected problems.

-Intended to fit single-hole as well as three-hole configurations, the Cassidy includes an optional deck plate to cover extra holes if necessary.
+Intended to fit single-hole as well as three-hole configurations, the faucet includes an optional deck plate to cover extra holes if necessary.
 A pop-up metal drain is also included.
-Choose from five finishes to match your bathroom fixtures, all of which are easy to clean, thanks to the integrated, single-handle design.

 A trough-style tap displays flowing water at its best.
 Pfister’s single-handle tap is both beautiful and efficient as it is compliant with the California Energy Commission (CEC) standards, which means you will reduce bathroom water use by at least 20 percent.
 The faucet is ADA compliant, too, meeting the needs of persons with disabilities.

 All parts are included, and the drain installs in three minutes, with only three pieces.
 No tools required!
-The Jaida works with a single hole or three-hole spread and comes with an optional deck plate.
-Choose from four metallic finishes, including our favorite: spot defense brushed nickel, for extra easy upkeep.
+The Pfister works with a single hole or three-hole spread and comes with an optional deck plate.

 We especially like the single-handle lever, which provides maximum control for perfect water temperature and flow.
 There is even a subtle “H” and “C” etched on the control lever, just in case you forget which direction to turn.
 The spout rotates 360 degrees, which is especially helpful when cleaning your sink.